 Bitcoin, the first cryptocurrency, came into being in the wake of the 2008 financial crisis and grew out of the failure of formal financial systems.
-It is often described as a system to replace formal banking, removing intermediaries and building decentralized, permissionless, and censorship resistant systems in their place.
-These enticing goals, along with a spike in value and promises of high returns over the 5-year period leading up to the 2022 crash, attracted a growing base of investors.
+It is often described as a system to replace formal banking,2 removing intermediaries and building decentralized, permissionless, and censorship resistant systems in their place.
+These enticing goals have attracted a growing base of investors.

 Early adopters and large investors are the dominant force in cryptocurrency.
-An October, 2021 study by the National Bureau of Economic Research found that for bitcoin, the cryptocurrency with the largest market cap, the top .01% of bitcoin owners control 27% of the market.
+An October, 2021 study by the National Bureau of Economic Research found that for, bitcoin, the cryptocurrency with the largest market cap, the top .01% of bitcoin owners control 27% of the market.3

-&lt;sup>1 Natalie Walters, "Here's why crypto companies are flocking to Texas," The Dallas Morning News (May 20,2022).

-&lt;sup>2 Ian Thomas, "Crypto is not replacing the U.S. dollar, Bitfury CEO Brian Brooks says," CNBC (June 29, 2022).
+1 Natalie Walters, "Here's why crypto companies are flocking to Texas," The Dallas Morning News (May 20,2022).
+2 Ian Thomas, "Crypto is not replacing the U.S. dollar, Bitfury CEO Brian Brooks says," CNBC (June 29, 2022).